 Assuming that the Black Screen of Death was due to a drained battery that resulted to a firmware crash, then your Samsung Galaxy S9 should already be booting up by now.
 But if it still not, then it’s time you brought it to the shop so that a technician can check it up for you as it could be a hardware issue.

 I hope that this troubleshooting guide have helped you one way or another.
-Should you be bugged down but other issues, feel free to visit our Galaxy S9 Help Guides for more solutions.
+Should you be bugged down by other issues, feel free to visit our Galaxy S9 Help Guides for more solutions.